anoma/namada/docs/src/explore/design/pos.md

 struct Epoched<Data> {
   /// The epoch in which this data was last updated
   last_update: Epoch,
-  /// Fixed-size array in which the head is the data for epoch in which the
+  /// Dynamically sized vector in which the head is the data for epoch in which
-  /// `last_update` was performed and every consecutive array element is the
+  /// the `last_update` was performed and every consecutive array element is the
   /// successor epoch of the predecessor array element.
+For system parameters,
-  /// For system parameters, validator's consensus key and state,
+  /// validator's consensus key and state, `LENGTH = pipeline_length + 1`.
-  /// `LENGTH = pipeline_length`.
-For all others, `LENGTH = unbonding_length`.
+  /// For all others, `LENGTH = unbonding_length + 1`.
-  data: [Option<Data>; LENGTH + 1],
+  data: Vec<Option<Data>>
 }
 ```